-Colgate-Palmolive (India) Limited is a caring, innovative growth Company that is reimagining a healthier future for all people and the planet.
-The Company has steadfastly nurtured the culture of Oral Care in India for decades, which has made it India's most preferred Oral Care brand and India's most penetrated FMCG brand, reaching nine out of ten households.
+Colgate-Palmolive (India) Limited is a caring, innovative growth Company, committed to reimagining a healthier future for all people and the planet.
+With over 87 years in India, the Company has played a key role in shaping the country's oral care culture through its commitment to sciencebacked products, making it India's most preferred oral care brand and the most penetrated FMCG brand, reaching nine out of ten households.